-Omatsu and his team focus on the interaction between helical light and materials, and the physical properties and potential uses of such modified materials.
+Omatsu’s team focuses on the interaction between helical light and materials, and the physical properties and potential uses of such modified materials.
 The electromagnetic field of helical light rotates as the light moves through space.
-When this electromagnetic field interacts with conductive materials like metals, nanoscale corkscrew-like variations in physical properties can be inscribed on the material’s surface.
+When this field interacts with conductive materials like metals, nanoscale corkscrew-like variations in physical properties can be inscribed on the material’s surface.
 The modified surface can then react differently to left- and right-handed chiral molecules or helical light, giving rise to a range of interesting possibilities for chemical sensing, synthesis and imaging.

 |Name||Title, Affiliation||Research Themes|